Sairyss/domain-driven-hexagon/README.md

 `Query` is similar to a `Command`.
 It signals user intent to find something and describes how to do it.

-`Query` is used for retrieving data and should not make any state changes (like writes to the database, files etc).
+`Query` is used for retrieving data and should not make any state changes (like writes to the database, files etc.).

 Queries are usually just a data retrieval operation and have no business logic involved; so, if needed, application and domain layers can be bypassed completely.
-Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it can be done in a application/domain layer.
+Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it can be done in an application/domain layer.

 Similarly to Commands, Queries can use a `Query Bus` if needed.
 This way you can query anything from anywhere without importing repositories directly and avoid coupling.